CW-complexes and minimal Hilbert vector of graded Artinian Gorenstein algebras: On the Hilbert vector of GAG algebras

-where for the notations see Equations \eqref{eq2}, \eqref{eq6} and \eqref{eq3}.
-From all this, one deduces that $\#L\lneqq\tau(n,d-1)$, because the monomials indexed by $L$ have to satisfy more conditions than monomials determining a full Perazzo polynomial.
-All this is impossible, by the assumption on the dimension of $U$ hence one has the claim. \end{prf}
+for the notations see Equations \eqref{eq2}, \eqref{eq4} and \eqref{eq3}.
+In this way, one has $\#J\lneqq\#I$ because the monomials indexed by $J$ have to satisfy more conditions given by $\pr$'s functions than monomials indexed by $I$.
+By Lemma \ref{lem2.2}, all this is impossible hence one has the claim. \end{prf}